-A. Definition of a Facility and Facility Location Decision
+Definition of a Facility and Facility Location

-In a simpler term, facility means any type of set-up that an organisation requires to run its operations and produce required products and/or delivers intended services to the customers.
+• In a simpler term, facility means any type of set-up that an organisation requires to run its operations and produce required products and/or delivers intended services to the customers.
 Location, on the other hand is the place or region where the above-mentioned facility may be established.

-Therefore, the decision of facility location involves following decision:
+Facility location involves following decision:

-Where to establish the set-up?
+• Where to establish the set-up?

-B. Need for an appropriate facility location
+Need for an appropriate facility location